dozmorovlab/HiCcompare/README.md

 		   "BiocParallel", "QDNAseq", "GenomeInfoDbData"))
 ```

 To install `HiCcompare` from bioconductor open R and enter the following commands.
+Currently it is recommended to use the GitHub release or the development version of the bioconductor release.

 ```
-# Currently only available on the development version of Bioconductor
+# Bioconductor development version and Github Release contain major changes for difference detection
+# it is recommended to use the github release until the next Bioconductor update
 ## try http:// if https:// URLs are not supported
 source("https://bioconductor.org/biocLite.R")
 biocLite("HiCcompare")